Custom Dockerfile

 Troubleshooting

-When Flightcontrol builds your application, if there are any errors from the Dockerfile, they will appear in the "Build Logs" for each deployment.
+When Flightcontrol builds your application, if there are any errors from the Dockerfile, they will appear in the Building section for each deployment.

 With any problems, please contact Flightcontrol support and we will be happy to help you get your project deployed.